regina-normal/aux/packaging/macos/patches/README.txt

-The default Xcode build is fine for development.
+The default Xcode build is fine for development and building ad-hoc "git snapshot" app bundles.

 - To distribute a formal release through the Regina website, apply release.diff.
 This merely changes the BUILD_INFO setting.